intel/nauta/docs/installation-and-configuration/Configuration_Tasks_Variables/CTV.md

 Below is an example YAML file that provides examples of proxy settings, DNS server settings, Kubernetes, and so on.
 If you are unsure how to do this, see the example  [Inventory File Example](../Inventory_Tasks/IT.md) and [Configuration File Example](../Configuration_Tasks_Variables/CTV.md) and refer to the [Installation Process](../Installation_Process/IP.md).

+Below is an example YAML file that provides examples of proxy settings, DNS server settings, Kubernetes, and so on.
+If you are unsure how to do this, see the example  [Inventory File Example](../Inventory_Tasks/IT.md) and [Configuration File Example](../Configuration_Tasks_Variables/CTV.md) and refer to the [Installation Process](../Installation_Process/IP.md).

 ```yaml
 # Proxy Settings
 proxy: